 There are a few serious mental issues that need to be disclosed before taking psilocybin.
 Those with a history of schizophrenia, suicidal behavior and some other mental states are advised against psychedelics use without a specific recommendation from their medical doctor.
 However, physical risk with psilocybin is extremely low.
 Please be honest in your application so that we can have full knowledge to let you know if our retreats are the right medicine for your healing.
 We can answer these specific questions in a private email.

 This is an interesting question because age/height/weight seem to have almost no effect on proper dosing of psilocybin.
-Since potency of psilocybin mushrooms can vary widely from each batch, it is best to dry, mix and encapsulate them in order to make equal doses.
+Since potency of psilocybin mushrooms can vary widely from each batch, it is best to dry, mix and brew a fresh tea for ceremony.
+We use ginger to calm the stomach.

 How do you screen guests and make sure they are right for the retreat?